-If you are someone who is on the lookout for the right diet, then you are sure to have heard about the ketogenic diet.
+If you are someone who is on the lookout for the right diet, then you are sure to have heard about the Ketogenic or Keto diet.
 It is said to be a common fad amongst celebrities and health enthusiasts.
 A quick media search can show you many instances of how some people were able to lose 50 Kilos and more on this diet.

 So, what’s this diet that says you can eat anything without worrying about calories?